 EUROfusion, the ‘European Consortium for the Development of Fusion Energy’, manages and funds European fusion research activities on behalf of Euratom.

-Thirty members*, representing 26 European Union member states plus Switzerland, signed the agreement of the EUROfusion consortium.
+Thirty members*, representing 26 European Union member states plus Switzerland and Ukraine, signed the agreement of the EUROfusion consortium.
 In addition about 100 Third Parties** contribute to the research activities through the Consortium members.
 EUROfusion collaborates with Fusion for Energy (Spain) and intensively supports the ITER International Organization (France).

 EUROfusion funds fusion research activities in accordance with the Roadmap to the realisation of fusion energy.
 The Roadmap outlines the most efficient way to realise fusion electricity by 2050.
 It is the result of an analysis of the European Fusion Programme undertaken in 2012 by the Research laboratories within EUROfusion’s predecessor agreement, the European Fusion Development Agreement, EFDA.